- Home

 In this method, the drugs are delivered through a tube (catheter) that is put in place during surgery and removed once the course of chemotherapy is over.

 Intraperitoneal chemotherapy is used only in specialised units in Australia.
-It may be offered for stage 3 disease with less than 1 cm of tumour remaining after surgery.
+It may be offered for stage 3 cancer with less than 1 cm of tumour remaining after surgery.
 Some studies have shown it may be more effective than giving chemotherapy through an intravenous drip.

 Blood tests during chemotherapy